ValeLang/Vale/README.md

 See [the Guide](https://vale.dev/guide/introduction) for how to use Vale.

-## More examples
+## Vale code examples

-A number of working examples grouped by functionality can be found [here](https://github.com/Ivo-Balbaert/Vale_Examples.)
+A number of working examples grouped by functionality can be found [here](https://github.com/Ivo-Balbaert/Vale_Examples)

 ## Editor plugins